 CVISION Provides Document Automation Solution for Digital Mailrooms

 The solution yielded several quantifiable results.
-Automatically routing incoming mail from a scanner enables the organization to reduce costs that are associated with manually classifying documents.
-For this automated mailroom classification project, the return on investment is measured in months, not years.
+Automatically routing incoming mail from a scanner enables the organization to reduce costs associated with manually classifying documents.
+For this automated mailroom classification project, the return on investment was measured in months, not years.
 In addition to producing a measurable ROI, the entire process was accelerated and a definitive and repeatable workflow was achieved.

 In addition to automation and the classification of digital mail, the solution produced a more efficient image document.
 PDF conversion is a benefit for both users and the IT department.
 Converting documents into compressed, searchable PDF files enables users to locate text within paper-based documents instantly.
 Compression enables users to transmit and access files in a fraction of the time.
 From an IT perspective, compression generates files with reduced storage size that require less network bandwidth.